ibm-cloud-docs/Cloudant/api/cloudant-geo.md

 giving you the first index.
 Subsequent updates to the documents result in incremental updates to the index.

 The key advantage to using {{site.data.keyword.cloudant_short_notm}} Geo is that you can identify, specify, or search for documents based on a spatial relationship.
 In effect, {{site.data.keyword.cloudant_short_notm}} uses geometry to provide an extra way of expressing the relationship between and within documents.

-An example would be to specify a document that is considered to be "contained" if it has a geospatial characteristic that fits within a given geospatial polygon, which is defined by a series of points.
+For example, you specify a document that is considered "contained" if it has a geospatial characteristic that fits within a given geospatial polygon, which is defined by a series of points.

 ### Example of a relationship that uses a geospatial polygon